By: Susan Dugdale | Last modified: 04-16-2021

 If you like it, use it as a model for the introduction speech you need to write.

 Is what you've prepared appropriate for the occasion, audience and your guest speaker?
-Have you avoided cliché?
+Have you avoided using a string of clichés?

-Pertinent and pithy - short and sweet is what you want.
+Pertinent and pithy: a short speech is what you want.
 One to two minutes should be enough.

 Test it out loud with a timer and trim if necessary.

-You don't want to talk about your guest in a way that may embarrass them or cause the audience to question their right to be there.
+First impressions count.
+You don't want to talk about your guest in a way that may embarrass and cause the audience to question their right to be there.

 Beware the horror of getting your facts muddled and, if you wish to mention something that may be sensitive, ask permission before you announce it in front of an audience.

-Cover only enough in your introduction to make the coming speech eagerly anticipated.
+You've done a good job when you cover just enough to make the coming speech eagerly anticipated.

 Practice out loud until you are confidently fluent and able to convey the pleasure or enthusiasm the audience needs to get them in the right frame of mind.